ballerkobe808/invest/README - 7 CREDIT.md

 3. Lowes, Chevron, Walmart, Texaco, Sears Commercial, Amazon (6-20k)

 4. Best Buy, Ally, Sams Club Mastercard, Home Depot Commercial (50k)

+### Credit Cards ----

+If it says Visa, Mastercard, Discover, American Express open it Open as many credit cards as you can with no annual fee to have as much money available to you (The guy had 10 hard inquiries and an 820 credit score)

+New rule - is this true?
+You can do as many hard inquiries on a single day and not have it affect your credit???